 “Honey, you remember Rachel and the fascinating conversation you two had about Reverend Mother the other day.”

 Recognition spread across Nicole’s features.
 She looked back at Rachel with interest, giving her a quick once-over with a practiced eye.
-Hmm, definitely a knock-off purse.
+Hmm, definitely a designer knock-off purse.
 The stitching is uneven.
 The leather on those platform shoes also looks suspect.

 Nicole’s eyes traveled upward.
 Last season’s Michael Kors studded asymmetric hem stretch-knit dress that’s a little too snug in the hips and stomach.
 She has expensive taste but for some reason money seems to be a little tight.
 Nicole gazed at the roundness of Rachel’s slightly pooched out stomach and speculated…interesting.
 She stepped aside, holding the door open wider and gestured for them to enter.